valainegalunza/Amdocs/README.md

 2. Going back to IDE, Click 'Window' in the panel list above.
 Choose 'Files'.
 This should show the created file in this format: new_file_1234567_1234567890_today'sdate.txt.

-NOTE: You can repeat testing with different but valid data to test if it will create a new file.
+NOTE: You can repeat testing with different but valid data.
+This is to test if it will create a new file.

 Second Test Scenario: Validation Testing
 1. Test the empty/null/invalid input: Click submit without putting any information.
 Validation messages will pop up upon doing this and won't let you submmit anything.